aqibhassanzeb/Backend_Task/README.md

 # Backend_Task
-=> some crediential will be added in .env file:
+=> some credientials will be added in .env file:

     MONGO_URI=" your mongodb url "
     DB_NAME= "database name "